harfore/Delrano/README.md

 #### Check the API at localhost:3000/api-docs

 ## Tests
-Run tests with npm test and from the frontend, you'll see displayed:
+Run tests with npm test and from the frontend, you'll see displayed:<br>
-√ a test that goes through the multi-step login process. from the backend:
+√ a test that goes through the multi-step login process.<br>

+from the backend:<br>
-√ a test checking that the register function creates a user and returns a token √ a test checking that the login function succeeds when provided with valid credentials √ a test checking that the verify function returns user data when provided a valid token
+√ a test checking that the register function creates a user and returns a token<br>
+√ a test checking that the login function succeeds when provided with valid credentials<br>
+√ a test checking that the verify function returns user data when provided a valid token<br>